Jnckk/MentaEase/README.md

 ### Description

-This endpoint allows users to log in by providing their email and password.
-If the credentials are valid, a JSON Web Token (JWT) is generated for authentication.
+This endpoint allows users to log in by providing an email and password.
+If the credentials are valid, the user is authenticated, and a profile along with an access token is returned.

 ### Endpoint Details